Why Influencers Ghost Brands?

 Full campaign visibility

-Who’s confirmed, who’s gone quiet, who needs a follow-up.
+Who is confirmed, who is gone quiet, who needs a follow-up.
 No more mental maps.

 End-to-end workflow